 TFA’s Associate of Applied Science degree in Design & Visual Communication teaches students timeless design principles, contemporary technologies, and emerging trends employed in the visual communications industry today.
 Students have the opportunity to develop brand identity systems, product and package designs, websites and mobile applications, and social media and digital marketing campaigns—all while cultivating robust print and digital portfolios of original and client-based projects.

 Starting their first semester, students dive into discipline courses while taking a mix of core studies courses taught in a way that relates to the media industry.
-Each student will take on various design roles throughout their two-year program, working both individually and in teams to create a strong portfolio of original work.
+Each student will take on various graphic design roles throughout their two-year program, working both individually and in teams to create a strong portfolio of original work.
 In addition, students will have opportunities to work with outside clients, building both resume and real-world perspective that will be essential in the professional world after graduation.

 The AAS in Design + Visual Communication is designed to help students become skilled generalists in their field.
 Graduates may pursue entry level positions such as Graphic Designer, Web Designer, Motion Graphics Artist, Experiential Designer, and Associate Brand Manager.
 Students may also choose to submit their portfolio to be considered for TFA's bachelor’s in digital media with a major in digital art.